If your first response to this blog was 'I'm meant to do a competitor audit?', allow me to start from the beginning...

 But it helps you do even cooler things.
 It helps to clarify your USPs and communicate why you get out of the bed in the mornings.
 This stuff really does matter.

-Identifying Competitors for your Audit
+Identifying your Competitors

 Before you can start your competitor audit you first need to identify your competitors.